Explore how your team can use Hiver.

 Almost every business professional has a LinkedIn profile these days.
 It’s such an effective tool for B2B sales professionals that almost 80% of all B2B sales leads generated from social media come from LinkedIn.
 Twitter, on the other hand, is a great place to learn about your prospect’s interests.

 Connect with them on LinkedIn, study their profile, and engage them in discussions where you can demonstrate your functional expertise.
+For more efficiency, you can learn how to automate Linkedin outreach to streamline your outreach and follow-up processes.

 The Inmail feature of LinkedIn is especially useful for sales professionals.
 You can use it to approach potential prospects directly.
 LinkedIn has also launched LinkedIn for Sales Professionals, which provides specific follow-up tools to stay in touch with your target clients more effectively.
 Remember, it’s not just about sending connection requests; it’s essential to genuinely network on LinkedIn, fostering meaningful relationships that can lead to fruitful business opportunities in the future.